semrush/intergalactic/website/docs/components/checkbox/checkbox.md

 **Checkbox** is a component for selecting one or more values or options.

-The Checkbox component is used to select one or more options from a list.
+The checkbox component is used to select one or more options from a list.
 It displays whether the option is selected or not.
 It's commonly used for group settings and allows users to choose any number of options.

 ![selection-scheme](static/check-or-toggle.png)